Saturday, April 15, 2023

 Having lost you

-I’m ok, I write, Shattered
+I’m ok, I write, We made real

 What I'd most feared.